 Like many European destinations, Valencia’s relaxed pace of life permeates all areas, including bureaucracy.
-This can make applying for permits time-consuming and chasing repairs or contract work next to impossible.
+This can make applying for permits, sorting out your Spanish bank accounts, taxes and residency time-consuming and chasing repairs or contract work next to impossible.
 However, once you get used to it you’ll find it to be less of an issue.

 3. Low wages

 This probably won’t be an issue for many expats, but the average salary in Valencia is below the Spanish average, which is below the European average.
 But this is offset by the low cost of living, so even if you do need to find work the low wages shouldn’t be a massive issue.